 The need for virtual events was propelled by the new normal.
 As much of life and traditional work cultures have found ways to digitalise in order to survive, change here may not always be a bane.

-Unlike physical engagements, virtual events account for lower costs as traditional overheads like set-up, event rental and administrative fee are no longer part of the budget sheet.
+Unlike physical engagements, The virtual events company recommend to go virtual which account for lower costs as traditional overheads like set-up, event rental and administrative fee are no longer part of the budget sheet.
 To top it all off, virtual events can be leveraged all year round to increase brand exposure, potentially tapping into markets and demographic groups that were previously hard to reach.

 But of course, unlike physical events, virtual events could downplay brand association and be less likely to stick with new clients as forming connections and rapport through a screen can be hard to keep up.
 One of the most pressing concerns for event organisers is unsurprisingly, strategizing to keep their attendees attention on the right screen as it is common for attendees to be multitasking and distracted